Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

 (B) Data Transfer: Specify the secure method to transfer resultant data to NCHS.
 Investigators must use a device that meets federal information processing standards (FIPS 140-2 and FIPS 197).

 (C) Period of Performance: Specify the project period.
 The period may be up to three years.
 At the end of the project period, any unused samples must be returned to the NHANES DNA Specimen Repository or destroyed by the investigator.
-Extensions to the period of performance may be requested.
+Extensions to the Start Printed Page 5444period of performance may be requested.

 (D) Funding: Include the source and status of the funding to perform the requested laboratory analysis.
 Investigators will be responsible for the cost of processing and shipping the samples (See table).